HCA97/Leauge-of-Legends-Challenger-Stats/README.md

 1. Create a leauge of legends account. (https://developer.riotgames.com/)

-2. Use development `DEVELOPMENT API KEY`, it will reset everyday so you need to renew it.
+2. Use development `DEVELOPMENT API KEY` to call the API.

+    **Note:** *The API key will reset everyday so you need to renew it.
+If you don't want to renew it everyday then you need to apply for personal API key which takes 10 bussiness days to get it.*

 ## Prefect